- A wide selection of tumbling media for your parts

 For harder and heavier metals, for example, steel and titanium, you can use an equally robust tumbling media.

-The first one is that these robust media have a high cutting rate of parts because of their hardy nature.
+The first one is that these robust media have a high cutting rate of parts because of their hard nature.

 Also, both stainless steel and ceramic media have a longer lifespan compared to synthetic tumbler media.

-Robust vibratory tumbling media give metal parts’ surfaces a sleek shiny look.
+Robust vibratory tumbling media gives metal parts’ surfaces a sleek shiny look.
 It makes a surface appealing to the eye.

 Apart from the earlier discussed media, that is, synthetic, ceramic, and stainless steel, there is also organic vibratory tumbling media.

 This organic media is biodegradable.
-They are widely used for polishing surfaces of jewellery.
+They are widely used for polishing surfaces of jewelry.
 They also polish metal surfaces remarkably well.

-Examples include corn cob grit and walnut shell grit.
+Examples include corn cob grit and walnut shell media.

 2. Is Vibratory Tumbler Media Costly to Acquire?